amandamata/amandamata.github.io.dev/content/en/post/folders-in-linux.md

 Linux systems follow the FHS (Filesystem Hierarchy Standard), maintained by the Linux Foundation.

-## Types of Directories and Permissions
+## Types of directories and permissions

 - **Symbolic Links**: Folders with an arrow are shortcuts to other folders or files.
 For example, /bin is a symbolic link to /usr/bin.
 - **Protected Directories**: Folders with an "x" require root permissions to be accessed or modified.

-## Main Directories in Linux
+## Main directories in Linux

 ### /
 - **Root**: The root directory, where all other directories and subdirectories reside.